 It’s worth mentioning that at first, the PSP didn’t include many online services.
 This changed drastically with the release of the Playstation 3, but I guess this is a story for a later article…

 Another thing that followed after the debut Playstation Network was the Playstation Store.
-As the name indicates, it’s an online store that allows users to acquire games digitally and download them on the Memory Stick.
+As the name indicates, it’s an online store that allows users to acquire games digitally and download them onto their Memory Stick.

 I suppose this was a great relief for small game studios, as physical distribution always implied a significant cost, which would eventually impact the price of the game.
-Strangely enough, a later model of the PSP called ‘PSP Go’ enforced this process as it could only play games acquired from the Playstation Store (it lacked the UMD reader).
+Strangely enough, a later model of the PSP called ‘PSP Go’ enforced this move away from physical media – by removing the UMD reader, it could only play games acquired from the Playstation Store.

-Last but not least, online services provided the opportunity to download game patches (in the form of ‘updates’) directly from the console.
+Last but not least, online services provided the opportunity to download game patches (in the form of ‘updates’) directly to the console.

 However, not many games used this feature.
 This is hard to conceive nowadays, as large game updates tend to be published before the game hits the store…